muratk5n/thirdwave/en/README.md

 ---

-That makes perfect sense; open social media can provide backdrop for more net-centric apps to be developed.
+Open social media can provide the backdrop for fantastic net-centric apps to be developed.
 Bitcoin bribed miners with mined money reward so their machines provided other services to users.
-OSM servers are already available, for socmed purposes, will probably outnumber miner machines pretty soon, and on that processing power / availability many services can be built..
-Digital currency is a perfect fit for such a platform, but there can be more.
+OSM servers are already available for socmed purposes anyway, will probably outnumber miner machines pretty soon, and on that processing power many services can be built..
+Digital currency is only one example.

 "@anildash@me.dm